-- personal property to be included,
+- personal property to include,

-- projected closing date,
+- project closing date,

 - conditions and contingencies (inspections, financing, etc.)

-Once an A.O. is reached, a written Memorandum of Agreement is usually drafted by the seller’s agent, stating the terms of the agreement; copies are distributed to the seller, the seller’s attorney, the buyer, the buyer’s attorney, and both real estate agents.
-No earnest money deposit is exchanged at this time.
+Once an A.O. is reaching, a written memorandum of Agreement is usually draft to the seller’s agent, stating the terms of the agreement; copies are distributed to the seller, the seller’s attorney, the buyer, the buyer’s attorney, and both real estate agents.
+No earnest money deposit is exchange at this time.
 The typical time frame from agreement to closing is approximately 60 days.
-Of course, many factors can affect this time frame, including specific needs of the buyer and/or seller.
+Of course, many factors can affect this time frame, including the specific needs of the buyer and/or seller.

-After reaching an A.O., you (the buyer) are given a limited time period during which to conduct an engineer’s inspection and other desired and/or required inspections (assuming that an inspection contingency is part of the agreed-upon offer).
+After reaching an A.O., you (the buyer) are given a limit time period during which to conduct an engineer’s inspection and other desire and/or require inspections (assuming that an inspection contingency is part of the agree-upon offer).
 This period is usually 10 days or less.
 During this period, the seller has only a verbal, non-binding agreement to sell the property to the buyer; the seller.

 The engineer will provide you with a detail written report covering his/her findings.
-Most mortgage lenders require a termite inspection and stipulate that it’s to be done by a licensed termite inspector.
-Your engineer may or may not be licensed to do termite inspections; if not, you will need to hire a termite inspector.
+Most mortgage lenders require a termite inspection and stipulate that it’s to done by a license termite inspector.
+Your engineer may or may not license to do termite inspections; if not, you will need to hire a termite inspector.
 Other optional inspections you may wish to perform include a fuel oil tank test (for oil tanks buried in the ground), a radon test, a septic dye test (if applicable), a water portability test and water recovery test (for private wells), asbestos testing, and lead paint tests.

-From Contract to Closing Once inspections are completed and deemed satisfactory, the seller’s attorney will draft a contract of sale and deliver it, along with the seller’s title insurance policy and copy of any existing survey, to your (the purchaser’s) attorney.
+Once inspections are complete and deem satisfactory, the seller’s attorney will draft a contract of sale and deliver it, along with the seller’s title insurance policy and copy of any existing survey, to your (the purchaser’s) attorney.
 You should review and discuss the contract with your attorney.
-If any changes are requested, the seller must agree to these changes.
+If any changes are request, the seller must agree to these changes.

-Once all conditions of the contract have been satisfied, the closing date is schedul.
+Once all conditions of the contract have satisfying, the closing date is schedul.
 This involves getting together all parties including the seller, the seller’s attorney, the buyer, the buyer’s attorney, the lender’s attorney, the title company representative, and usually one or both real estate agents.
 Once the closing is schedul.

 - to contact utility companies to transfer service accounts,

-- to arrange for a homeowners insurance policy (proof of an insurance policy and paid receipt for one year’s premium paid in advance must be brought to the closing),
+- to arrange for a homeowners insurance policy (proof of an insurance policy and paid receipt for one year’s premium paid in advance must brought to the closing),

 - and to transfer any funds necessary for closing.

-- to confirm that no damage has been done to the home since the time of the engineering inspection;
+- to confirm that no damage has done to the home since the time of the engineering inspection;

 - to confirm that the major systems and appliances are in working order; and